The People Thang

 A Diatribe in One Act

 Stage directions.
-The setting is a public park, a forum, or agora.
-The main characters can be dressed in contemporary street clothes while extras (or mocking bye passers) are dressed in tunics or togas of classical bearing (or, perhaps the other way around).
+The setting is a public park, a forum, or an agora.
+The main characters can be dressed in contemporary street clothes while extras (or mocking by passers) are dressed in tunics or togas of classical bearing (or, perhaps the other way around).
 The casting should be multi-racial and non-cisgendered.
-Actors may adapt street dialects to their preferences.
+Players may adapt street dialects to their preferences.

 (Thrash and Warlord are playing chess)